OpenVoiceOS/ovos-audio/README.md

 The "mouth" of the OVOS assistant!

-Handles TTS generation and audio playback
+Handles TTS generation and media playback

 ## Install

-`pip install ovos-audio[extras]` to install this package and the default plugins.
+`pip install ovos-media[extras]` to install this package and the default plugins.

 Without `extras`, you will also need to manually install,